USS Ronald Reagan (CVN 76) Sailors conduct In-port Emergency Team drills

-231102-N-RQ159-1038 SOUTH CHINA SEA (Nov.
-2, 2023) Aviation Electronics Technician 3rd Class Cheemang Vang, center, from St. Paul, Minnesota, and Aviation Boatswain’s Mate (Aircraft Handling) 3rd Class Kendal Kinsey, from Loaganville, Georgia, simulate engaging a fire during a firefighting drill in the hangar bay of the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), in the South China Sea, Nov.
-2. Ronald Reagan, the flagship of Carrier Strike Group 5, provides a combat-ready force that protects and defends the United States, and supports alliances, partnerships and collective maritime interests in the Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Heather McGee)
+231105-N-EC000-1027 PHILIPPINE SEA (Nov.
+5, 2023) Logistics Specialist 3rd Class Josue RojoDavila, left, from Tillamook, Oregon, and Cryptologic Technician (Collection) 2nd Class Liam Narby, from Bath, New York, engage a simulated fire during a firefighting drill in an engineering space aboard the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), in the Philippine Sea, Nov.
+5. Ronald Reagan, the flagship of Carrier Strike Group 5, provides a combat-ready force that protects and defends the United States, and supports alliances, partnerships and collective maritime interests in the Indo-Pacific region.
+(U.S. Navy photo by Mass Communication Specialist Seaman Kaleb Birch)

 |Date Taken: